mlflow/mlflow/docs/source/deployment/deploy-model-locally.rst

 .. code-block:: python
   :caption: Example

-  # Prerequisite: serve an OpenAI model on localhost:5678 that defines
+  # Prerequisite: serve a Pyfunc model accepts OpenAI-compatible chat requests on localhost:5678 that defines
   #   `temperature` and `max_tokens` as parameters within the logged model signature

   import json